 (3) Interest.
-Interest income is business apportionable income where the intangible with respect to which the interest was received arose out of or was created in the regular course of the taxpayer's trade or business operations or where the acquiring and holding the intangible is an integral, functional, or operative component of related to the operation of the taxpayer's trade or business operations, or otherwise materially contributes to the production of business operations.
+Interest income is business apportionable income where the intangible with respect to which the interest was received arose out of or was created in the regular course of the taxpayer's trade or business operations or where the acquiring and holding the intangible is an integral, functional, or operative component of related to the operation of the taxpayer's trade or business operations, or otherwise materially contributes to the production of business apportionable income of the trade or business operations.

 Example (i): The taxpayer operates a multistate chain of department stores, selling for cash and on credit.
-Service charges, interest, or time-price differentials and the like are received with respect to installment sales and revolving charge accounts.
-These amounts are business-apportionable income.
+Service charges, interest, or time-price